sachintitusin/transaction-webhook-service/README.md

 ## Deployment Notes

-- The service is deployed on Render as a cloud-hosted backend.
+- The service is deployed on AWS using an EC2 instance.
+- An Application Load Balancer (ALB) is placed in front of the EC2 instance to handle incoming traffic and provide a stable public endpoint.
-- PostgreSQL is hosted on Supabase using the **transaction connection pooler**.
+- PostgreSQL is hosted on Supabase and accessed using the transaction connection pooler.
-- The pooler is used to ensure compatibility with stateless cloud environments and to avoid IPv6 routing issues present in direct connections.
+- The pooler is used to ensure compatibility with stateless compute instances and to avoid connection exhaustion.
-- Automatic table creation is disabled in production to prevent accidental schema mutations.
+- Automatic schema creation is disabled in production to prevent accidental schema mutations.

 ---